nadiazahmoul/JR-Zahmoul-v-SSJ-HMCTS-Archive/01_EVIDENCE_RECORD/3_FORMAL_EXHIBIT_BUNDLES/readme.md

-# 3 — Evidence Bundles & Exhibits
+## Formal Exhibit Bundles and Indexes

-This folder contains evidential documents referenced in the Judicial Review *Zahmoul v Secretary of State for Justice & HMCTS* (AC-2025-LON-004293).
+This folder contains compiled exhibit bundles and indexes prepared for external scrutiny, including bundles filed with the court or prepared for counsel.

-The materials in this section include documentary exhibits, correspondence, and structured timelines relevant to the handling and custody of evidence.
+These materials organise and present evidence drawn from the canonical evidence record.
+They do not constitute primary source evidence themselves.